Lost and Found Pets

 - Use the AAHA Lookup Tool: Enter the chip number here https://www.aaha.org/for-veterinary-professionals/microchip-search/.

 - The company with the most recent date is the company you should verify your information with.
-However, if multiple companies appear on your search, it might be a good idea to verify your information is up-to-date with ALL companies listed.
+However, if multiple companies appear on your search, it may be a good idea to verify your information is up to date with all companies listed.
 If your pet has a Save This Life microchip, we would recommend re-registering with 24PetWatch: www.my24pet.com

 - Update/verify your info: Make sure your current phone number, email and address are listed in the new registry.